Flavor Hierarchy from Smooth Confinement

 The superpotential of the model is\footnote{To be precise, more terms are allowed since $H_d$ and $\tilde{L}_I$ have the same quantum number.
 Similarly, $H_u$ and $L^\prime_I S_I^\prime$ has the same quantum number.
 In generic situation, the last two terms in Eq.~\eqref{Eq:UV_superpotential} will be 3 by 3 mass matrix in the IR.
 We assume that one of the linear combination is relatively light, which we call $H_u$ and $H_d$. {The electroweak Higgs is obtained from a linear-combination of $H_u$ and $H_d$.}}

 where $M$ is the cutoff scale of the model.
 This could be the GUT or Planck scale.
-This superpotential possess $\U(1)_{B-L}$ defined in Table~\ref{tab:UV_matter}.
-As we will see, the $\mathbb{Z}_4$ subgroup of $\U(1)_{B-L}$ is identified as matter parity in the Minimal Supersymmetric SM.
-If we do not impose $\U(1)_{B-L}$ or $\mathbb{Z}_4$, the following superpotential is allowed:
+This is the most general superpotential (up to four-fermion interaction terms) which possess $\U(1)_{B-L}$ (or its subgroup $\mathbb{Z}_{4,B-L}$) defined in Table~\ref{tab:UV_matter}.
+As we will see, the $\mathbb{Z}_{4,B-L}$ subgroup of $\U(1)_{B-L}$ is identified as matter parity in the Minimal Supersymmetric SM.
+If we do not impose $\U(1)_{B-L}$ or $\mathbb{Z}_{4,B-L}$, the following superpotential is allowed:

 {These terms must be small in order to avoid the fast proton decay.}